 #1 Flat nipples, short nipples or inverted nipples

-When a baby feels a firm nipple against the roof of his mouth it will usually trigger even a sleepy baby’s sucking reflex and help to focus a baby’s latch.
+When a baby feels a firm nipple against the roof of his mouth it will usually trigger even a sleepy baby’s sucking reflex and help to focus a baby’s latch (the way baby attaches to the breast).
 It follows that if a mother has quite flat or inverted nipples, her baby may find it more difficult to latch on the breast properly if he does not feel this trigger.
 Locating a flatter nipple may be even more difficult for a baby who is very sleepy after a stressful or medicated birth.
 In this situation, a well fitted nipple shield can provide that firm touch or trigger to the baby’s palate to get breastfeeding going.

 Seek specialist help

 Given a little time, plenty of skin-to-skin, and some skilled help with latching and positioning, many babies can breastfeed with flat or even inverted nipples without a shield.
 Try contacting your IBCLC lactation consultant for help and support before reaching for nipple shields and see Breastfeeding With Inverted Nipples and Flat Nipples.

 Avoid shields in the first few days

 Jack Newman—a Canadian paediatrician and breastfeeding specialist—cautions against the practice of using nipple shields for a baby who won’t latch in the first few days before a mother’s milk has come in:

 #2 Premature babies